kaylubh/reading-notes/markdown-notes.md

 >*Italicized Text*

 ### Links
 A link is created in two parts.
 First the content you want to be displayed for link is wrapped in square brackets `[]`.
 This is immediately followed by where the link should go wrapped in parentheses `()`.
+Do not add a space between the square brackets `[]` and parentheses `()` or it will be rendered as two separate strings of text instead of a link.
 >```[This is a link to this page](https://kaylubh.github.io/reading-notes/markdown-notes.html)```
 >
 >[This is a link to this page](https://kaylubh.github.io/reading-notes/markdown-notes.html)